Spirit tablet

-A spirit tablet, memorial tablet, or ancestral tablet, is a placard used to designate the seat of a deity or past ancestor as well as to enclose it.
-The name of the deity or past ancestor is usually inscribed onto the tablet.
-With origins in traditional Chinese culture, the spirit tablet is a common sight in many Sinosphere countries where any form of ancestor veneration is practiced.
-Spirit tablets are traditional ritual objects commonly seen in temples, shrines, and household altars throughout Mainland China and Taiwan.
+A spirit tablet, memorial tablet, or ancestral tablet is a placard that people used to designate the seat of a deity or past ancestor as well as to enclose it.
+The name of the deity or the past ancestor is usually inscribed onto the tablet.
+With origins in traditional Chinese culture, the spirit tablet is a common sight in many East Asian countries, where forms of ancestor veneration are practiced.
+Spirit tablets are traditional ritual objects commonly seen in temples, shrines, and household altars throughout mainland China and Taiwan.

 General usage

 A spirit tablet is often used for deities or ancestors (either generally or specifically: e.g. for a specific relative or for one's entire family tree).
 Shrines are generally found in and around households (for household gods and ancestors), in temples for specific deities, or in ancestral shrines for the clan's founders and specific ancestors.
 In each place, there are specific locations for individual spirit tablets for ancestors or one or another particular deity.
 A spirit tablet acts as an effigy of a specific deity or ancestor.
 When used, incense sticks or joss sticks are usually burned before the tablet in some kind of brazier or incense holder.
 Sometimes fruit, tea, pastries, or other offertory items are placed near the tablet to offer food to that particular spirit or divinity.

 In Chinese folk religion a household will have one or more tablets for specific deities and family ancestors: